inviqa/akeneo-e3/README.md

 * To change product attribute values in bulk, e.g. trim data, remove html tags, lowercase or uppercase.
 * To help with attribute type changes, e.g. to copy values of a non-localisable attribute to a localisable one.
+* To help with data model changes, e.g. add an attribute to all families.
 * To migrate data between instances, e.g. copy a product range from UAT to production.

 ## How to use